A growing London needs BRT

 So much more than bus service

 BRT doesn’t just add bus lanes.
 With improved road design and smart traffic signals funded by the project, everyone will have a better commute – transit riders, cyclists and drivers alike.
-And BRT will repair and revitalize our roads, sidewalks and streetscaping with other levels of government contributing 74 cents on the dollar – work that would otherwise be fully funded by local tax dollars.
+And BRT will repair and revitalize our roads, sidewalks and streetscaping with the potential for other levels of government to contribute up to 74 cents on the dollar - work that would otherwise be fully funded by local tax dollars.

 A cost-effective investment